bakulskilab/Cystatin-C-and-Dementia/README.md

-# Cystatin-C-and-Prevalent-Dementia-Mediation-Interaction-Decomposition-Analysis
+# Cystatin-C and Prevalent Dementia Mediation-Interaction Decomposition Analysis

-Title: Decomposing Interaction and Mediating Effects of Race/Ethnicity and Circulating Cystatin C on Cognitive Status in the United States Health and Retirement Study
+## Title: Decomposing Interaction and Mediating Effects of Race/Ethnicity and Circulating Cystatin C on Cognitive Status in the United States Health and Retirement Study

 ## Abstract